GoPro - HERO8 Black

 r/indianbikes • Need suggestions for action camera. ->Have yet fo find a worthwhile knockoff action camera.
 I still rock a hero 8 black and am super happy.
 If you wanna save cost get a few generations old!

-r/gopro • is gopro a good option for filming your kids? ->I use a GoPro hero 8.
+r/gopro • Is GoPro still the best out there? ->I use a GoPro hero 8.
 Does a pretty good job.
 My only issue is battery life.
 I caught a huge fish on my last trip but couldn't record it because my battery died and I didn't notice.
 I have a lot of batteries to use but I don't always know when it dies.

 r/Fishing_Gear • What camera for fishing videos? ->I’ve been using my hero 8 black since I got it when it came out and had zero issues or complaints.